anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 "Agent-proximity" is a weaker assertion then "proximity".
 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}
-In case of "agent-proximity" it is a statement, that the proximity-registrar-certificate was provided via the registrar-agent and not directly to the pledge.
+"agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent and not directly to the pledge as defined in {{exchanges_uc2}}.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.
+The pledge accepts the LDevID(Reg) provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.